 Life goes on after you’ve had a baby.
 Here are few things to think about.

 There are lots of choices for birth control postpartum.
 We talk about birth control choices in three tiers.
-Tier 1 choices are most effective, while Tier 3 choice are least effective.
+Tier 1 choices are most effective, while Tier 3 choices are least effective.

 • Sterilization (female and male)